 If you’re only visiting Rome for a few days, putting together an itinerary that includes most of the city’s attractions can be a bit challenging.

-In this tried-and-tested 3 days in Rome itinerary, I share my top suggestions for things to see and do in order to help you make the most of your stay in the Eternal City.
+In this tried-and-tested 3 days in Rome itinerary, I share my top suggestions for things to see and do to help you make the most of your stay in the Eternal City.

-Note: I’ve also included a Google map of this 3-day Rome itinerary.
+Note: I’ve also included a map of this 3-day Rome itinerary.

 Day 1: Vatican City & The Tiber

 Let’s start this 3 days in Rome itinerary with a visit to one of the smallest states in the world: The Vatican City.